pykale/mmai-tutorials/workshop/intro.md

 ## Overview of the Materials

-This workshop covers the tutorials for **four biomedical applications** using the **[PyKale multimodal AI library](https://github.com/pykale/pykale)**.
-You are welcome to focus on one application with exploration tasks or explore all four applications.
+This workshop covers tutorials on **four biomedical applications** using the **[PyKale multimodal AI library](https://github.com/pykale/pykale)**.
+You are welcome to focus on one application with its exploration tasks or explore all four applications.
+The [workshop slides](https://media.licdn.com/dms/document/media/v2/D4E1FAQF0t5e3wq1YVw/feedshare-document-pdf-analyzed/B4EZgtOXEbHoAc-/0/1753105403045?e=1757548800&v=beta&t=Y72TVRRTkvFlp2R34DVLSBpGf4QpXMhrsC5WfF2ovTc) introduce multimodal AI and PyKale and provide summaries of each tutorial.

 **Tutorial Topics:**